miroapp/api-clients/packages/typescript-node/README.md

 The Miro Node.js library makes a stateful high-level client, and stateless low-level client available:

-- The `Miro` object is the entry point for the stateful high-level client. \
+- The `Miro` object is the stateful high-level client. \
   It contains properties and methods to interact with Miro users.
 For example, to trigger the authorization flow. \
   The [`Miro` methods](https://miroapp.github.io/api-clients/classes/index.Miro.html) are related to authorization and access token management.
-- The `MiroApi` object is the entry point for the stateless low-level client. \
+- The `MiroApi` object is the stateless low-level client. \
   It contains properties and methods for backend-to-backend communication and to run automation scripts. \
   It enables passing the OAuth access token once, and then reusing it in subsequent calls. \
   The [`MiroApi` methods](https://miroapp.github.io/api-clients/classes/index.MiroApi.html) enable creating and getting boards associated with the current access token, performing CRUD operations on board items, as well as retrieving organization information and managing teams sand users (available on Enterprise API for users on an Enterprise plan.)